wuciawe/wuciawe.github.io/_posts/2016-07-20-notes-on-maven.md

   - maven-compiler-plugin
     - mvn compile, for compile source file
     - mvn test, for compile test source file
+  - two goals:
+    - The compile goal is bound to the compile phase of the maven default lifecycle
+    - The compileTest goal
   - usages
     - Changing the compiler used by the Maven Compiler plugin
     - Specifying the Java version for the Compiler plugin
+- Using the Maven Install plugin
+  - maven-install-plugin
+  - usages
+    - Deploy the final project artifacts into the local maven repository
 - Using the Maven Surefire plugin to run unit tests
   - maven-surefire-plugin
+  - Its goal is bound to the test phase of the default maven lifecycle
   - usages
     - Skipping tests
     - Skipping the compilation of test sources